Historical murders and executions in Stockholm: Political murders

 In some cases, kings have personally murdered people.
 In 1568, King Eric XIV beat his secretary Martin Olai Helsingius to death with a stove poker.
 Martin had allegedly advised the king against pardoning his former secretary Jöran Persson, who was a very trusted advisor and friend of the king, but whom the Swedish people despised.
 Persson had been accused of causing the looting of Svartsjö Palace in 1567 and the Sture murders the same year.
 He received his verdict on 28 September 1568 and was punished "as an honorless, faithless and perjurous traitor, rogue and villain".
-Martins punishment was cruel.
+Perssons punishment was cruel.
 Both of his ears were nailed against the gallows, along with his patent of nobility.
 He was later hinged onto the gallows, but before his death he was brought down again. and subjected to breaking wheel torture at Brunkebergstorg.
 He was eventually beheaded and his body was nailed to a stake, where his body could be observed in public.
 This was a regular practice during the Middle Ages in Sweden, until it was outlawed in 1841.